-The Company has operating leases mainly related to rental premises with remaining lease terms expiring in the years ranging from 2022 to 2032, exclusive of renewal and termination options.
+The Company has operating leases mainly related to rental premises with remaining lease terms expiring in the years ranging from 2024 to 2032, exclusive of renewal and termination options.
 Some of the leases include renewal options and tenant improvement allowances.
 The Company's measurement of the ROU assets and operating lease liabilities does not include payments associated with those options since it is not reasonably certain that the Company will exercise those options.
 The lease agreements do not contain material variable lease payments, buyout options, residual value guarantees or restrictive covenants.
-The Company also has equipment finance leases expiring in the years ranging from 2022 to 2024.
+The Company also has equipment finance leases with remaining lease terms expiring in 2024.
+There are no material outstanding balances as of December 31, 2023 related to these finance leases.

-The following table provides the amounts of lease assets and liabilities on the Statement of Financial Condition as of December 31, 2021 (in thousands):
+The following table provides the amounts of lease assets and liabilities on the Statement of Financial Condition for the period ended December 31, 2023 (in thousands):

 Assets

-Operating lease assets \$ 31,234
+Operating lease assets \$ 24,515

-Finance lease assets 427

-Total lease assets \$ 31,661
+Total lease assets \$ 24,515

 Liabilities

-Operating lease liabilities \$ 36,222
+Operating lease liabilities \$ 28,679

-Finance lease liabilities 435

-Total lease liabilities \$ 36,657
+Total lease liabilities \$ 28,679

-The following table presents the supplemental cash flow information related to leases for the period ended December 31, 2021 (in thousands):
+The following table presents the supplemental cash flow information related to leases for the period ended December 31, 2023 (in thousands):

-Cash paid for amounts included in the measurement of lease liabilities Operating cash flows for operating leases \$ 4,699 Financing cash flows for finance leases \$ 255
+Cash paid for amounts included in the measurement of lease liabilities Operating cash flows for operating leases \$ 4,658 Financing cash flows for finance leases \$ 12